The Complete Restaurant Guide to Getting Found on Google in 2026

 Step 4: Optimize for Google Maps (Your Real Homepage)

 For many customers, your Google Maps listing is the first (and only) version of your restaurant they’ll see online.
 There is enough information in your business listing for them to initiate an order without ever visiting your actual website.
 So don’t miss this huge opportunity.
+For a deep dive, our guide on how to rank higher on Google Maps covers the specific signals that move rankings in competitive local markets.

-A. What Influences Google Maps Rankings
+What Influences Google Maps Rankings

 Maps relies on a mix of relevance, proximity, and prominence signals, including: